The origin of the Peace Sign (1960’s)

 Use of Peace Sign Spreads

 Since the peace sign was not patented or restricted, the symbol’s usage and meaning quickly spread.
 The peace sign made its first appearance in the United States in 1958 when Albert Bigelow, a pacifist protester, sailed a small boat, fitted with the Campaign for Nuclear Disarmament banner, into the vicinity of a planned nuclear test.
 By 1960, the symbol had migrated to the United States and began to be used as a symbol for the counterculture anti-war peace movement.
 Buttons with the symbol were imported into the United States in 1960 by Philip Altbach, a freshman at the University of Chicago.
-Altbach had traveled to England to meet with British peace groups as a delegate from the Student Peace Union (SPU) and on his return he persuaded the SPU to adopt the symbol as their own.
+Altbach had traveled to England to meet with British peace groups as a delegate from the Student Peace Union (SPU) and upon return, persuaded the SPU to adopt the symbol as their own.
 Between 1960 and 1964 they sold thousands of the peace sign buttons on college campuses around the country.

-Beyond the typical “broken cross” representation, people began to flash a “V” sign using their index and middle finger in an effort to closely approximate the drawing using only their hands.
-Although the “V” sign had been used for centuries to represent “victory”, its meaning changed during the 1960′s to represent peace.
+In addition to the typical “broken cross” representation, people began to flash a “V” sign using their index and middle finger in an effort to closely approximate the drawing using only their hands.
+Although the “V” sign had been used for centuries to represent “victory”, its meaning changed during the 1960’s to represent peace.

 As the peace sign began to appear on buttons, bumper stickers, and in graffiti paintings, Holtom came to regret the symbolism of despair he imparted in his original peace sign drawing, as he felt that peace was something to be celebrated and wanted the symbol to be inverted.
 For the remainder of his life, Holtom expressed regret in not designing the peace symbol with the joyful lifting of arms towards the sky.
 He even requested it be placed on his tombstone in the corrected orientation (a request that was posthumously ignored).